'Dynasty' Spoilers And Casting News: Tantalizing Names Coming To CW Reboot As Network Extends Debut Season

 The CW recently started airing a reboot of the 1980s hit series Dynasty and spoilers reveal that there are enticing developments on the way.
 While the network initially ordered just 13 episodes for the debut season, they have officially extended the season and now news is emerging that a couple of additional soapy characters are on the way

-According to Deadline, the CW has given their Dynasty reboot a full season order, meaning that an additional nine shows will be created, making Season 1 22 episodes in length.
+According to Deadline, the CW has given their Dynasty reboot a full season order, meaning that an additional nine shows will be created, making Season 1 twenty-two episodes in length.
 The initial ratings for the series have not necessarily been particularly outstanding, but the network seems to remain confident in producers Josh Schwartz and Stephanie Savage and their ability to build a solid following.

 From the looks of things, the series is aiming to up the ante with some faces familiar to soap show viewers.
 TVLine reports that Kelly Rutherford, who is known for previous roles on shows like Gossip Girl, Melrose Place, and Generations, will be joining Dynasty for an upcoming episode.